iotserver24/Free-mail/backend/docs/README.md

    npm install
    npm run dev    # or npm run build && npm start
    ```
-3. Keep the frontend pointing to the backend URL via `VITE_API_URL` (or similar) and send requests with `withCredentials: true` so the session cookie is preserved.
+3. Keep the frontend pointing to the backend URL via `NUXT_PUBLIC_API_BASE` (or equivalent) and send requests with `credentials: "include"` so the session cookie is preserved.

 ## Hosting Note